kevinohara80/nforce/README.md

 ### authenticate(opts, [callback])

-This method requests the OAuth access token and instance information from Salesforce.
+This method requests the OAuth access token and instance information from Salesforce or Force.com.
 This method either requires that you pass in the authorization code (authorization code flow) or username and password (username/password flow).

 * `code`: (String) An OAuth authorization code